 Mail is delivered to camp once a day.
-Adult leaders or the SPL may pick up mail for your troop at Head-quarters.
+Adult leaders or the SPL may pick up mail for your troop at Headquarters.
 Please check for mail and messages daily.
+Please post mail 3-5 days in advance of camp arrival day to ensure a timely delivery.